Doctoral Student Academic Technology Equity Fellowship

 Doctoral applicants admitted to the Educational Leadership Program and doctoral students currently enrolled in the Educational Leadership Program at CSUN are eligible to apply for the fellowship.
 Currently enrolled doctoral students may be in their first, second, or third year of study in either the PK-12 or Community College/Postsecondary Leadership Cohort.
 Selected applicants who do not enroll in the Educational Leadership program forfeit their rights to the fellowship.

-Under the direction of the AVP of Academic Technology, the fellow will be expected to (1) participate in staff meetings and consultations in Academic Technology, (2) facilitate a faculty technology workshop, and (3) deliver a scholarly talk to campus constituencies.
+Under the direction of the AVP of Academic Technology, the fellow will be expected to (1) participate in staff meetings and consultations in Academic Technology, (2) facilitate a faculty technology workshop or deliver a scholarly talk to campus constituencies.
 Awardees may complete their scholarly work over two consecutive terms of the year following selection and disseminate their work in the following term.

 This is an annual fellowship to start in summer and end at the end of the spring term.
-Applications deadlines for the next Fellowship will be announced in 2022.
+The application deadline for the next Fellowship is April 1, 2022, at 11:00 pm.
+The Awardee will be notified by May 31, 2022.

 Selection Process and Award